-At the rear entrance to the nature center, opposite the sign for the “Children’s Garden,” three white blazes mark the start of the White Loop Trail.
-Follow the White Loop Trail on an easy grade uphill to a meadow, where the Purple Trail crosses, and continue ahead on the White Loop Trail.
-The Purple Trail ends on the right just before you reach a T-intersection.
-Turn left at the T-intersection and follow white and blue blazes along a wide path.
+At the rear entrance to the nature center, three white blazes mark the start of the White Loop Trail.
+With Quarry Pond on the left, follow the White Loop Trail on an easy grade uphill to a meadow, where you should bear left.
+Just ahead, the Purple Trail crosses, but you should continue ahead on the White Loop Trail.
+In another 250 feet, the Purple Trail ends on the right, just before you reach an intersection.
+Turn left at the intersection and follow white and blue blazes along a wide path, with puncheons on the left.
 Soon, the Purple Trail joins from the left and then leaves to the right.

 At the next Y-intersection, bear left onto the White Loop Trail, as the Blue Loop Trail continues straight ahead.
 Then, at the next junction, turn left onto the Red Loop Trail, and you will immediately arrive at an overlook to the southwest.
-Although it cannot be seen, I-95 is below you (you can hear the sounds of the traffic).
+Although it cannot be seen, I-95 is below you (you may be able to hear the sounds of the traffic).
 On a clear day, you can see the First Watchung Mountain in the distance.

 Now retrace your steps to the junction and continue straight ahead on the joint Red and White Loop Trails.
 When the White Loop Trail leaves to the left, continue ahead on the Red Loop Trail.
-At the next intersection, the Blue Loop Trail is to the right, but you should follow the sign to the “bridge” and continue ahead on the Red Loop Trail, which now begins a gentle descent.
+At the next intersection, the Blue Loop Trail is to the right, but you should bear left to continue on the Red Loop Trail, which now begins a gentle descent.

-When you reach the next Y-intersection, bear right onto the Yellow Trail, which continues to descend a little more steeply, then levels off.
+After passing through a gate in the fence, the Red Loop Trail bears left, but you should proceed ahead on the Yellow Trail, which continues to descend a little more steeply.
+The Yellow Trail then curves to the left and levels off.
 Be alert for a sharp right turn in the Yellow Trail, adjacent to a yellow “B.C.U.A.” sign.
 Here, the Green Loop Trail joins.
-Continue ahead on the joint Yellow and Green Loop Trails, which cross Flat Rock Brook on large boulders.
+Continue ahead on the joint Yellow and Green Loop Trails, which cross Flat Rock Brook on large boulders (the crossing may be somewhat difficult when the water is high).
 On the other side of the brook, the Yellow Trail turns right, but you should turn left and follow the Green Loop Trail.

 Continue along the Green Loop Trail as it parallels the brook, with private residences beyond a fence on the right.
 Soon the brook widens into MacFadden’s Wetland, named for the physical culturist Bernarr MacFadden (1868-1955), who lived nearby about 1930.